* Capable of an accuracy of 0.02 cents.

 New in version 4.3.1: Fixed compatibility problem with iOS8 New in version 4.3: 1.
 More robust pitch-raise pre-measuring for low bass notes.
 2. File search bar added to Load Tuning for finding tuning files faster in long lists of files by entering a few letters of the file name.
 3. Fast one-touch access to over-pull (pitch-raise) settings from main tuning page.
 4. Optional use of plate strut locations to improve pitch-raising accuracy.
 5. Fixed two-fingered reset of offset in iOS 10.
 6. Dropbox functions revised to accommodate changes at dropbox.com which will make the version 4.2 Dropbox functions cease to function starting in June, 2018.
 7. Streamlined handling of saving tuning before starting a new tuning.

-TuneLab Piano Tuner requires iOS 8.0 or later, and supported on the following devices: iPhone 7 ,iPhone 6 ,iPhone 5 ,iPad 3 ,iPad Mini and iPod Touch 5G or newer.
+The TuneLab Piano Tuner app game is now available for $299.99 on iOS.
+The app is compatible with iOS 8.0 or later on the following devices: iPhone 7, iPhone 6, iPad 3, iPad Mini and iPod Touch 5G or newer.

 Amazing - but a few requests